muratk3n/thirdwave/en/README.md

 ---

+*I am CRM* types might be uneasy with this; but their need to listen *is their* personal development goal.
+It cannot be turned into global *rule-of-thumb.

+---

-The new 3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow.
-Not saying ban, but ignoring will help.
-Less people inclusion in decisions.
-Listen to grievane not their moronic solutions.
+3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
+Not saying ban, but ignore.
+Less people inclusion in decisions is good.
+Listen to grievance not their moronic solutions.

 ---